-Narrowing down this week’s Nonfiction November topic to books about space was a difficult task.
+Narrowing down this week’s Nonfiction November topic to nonfiction books about space was a difficult task.
 Our prompt, hosted by Katie at Doing Dewey is “be the expert/become the expert.”
 Since I read almost no nonfiction, I clearly fall into the “become the expert” territory.
 However, choosing one topic out of the endless nonfiction options is not easy.
 I brainstormed with Jay about historical events, baking books, politics, time periods and more.
 My last Nonfiction November post focused on various historical figures and time periods, so I ruled those out.
-When he eventually suggested books about space, I was all in!
+When he eventually suggested nonfiction books about space, I was all in!

-If you’ve ever had a chance to visit the Kennedy Space Center, you’ll understand why I’m excited to track down books about space.
+If you’ve ever had a chance to visit the Kennedy Space Center, you’ll understand why I’m excited to track down nonfiction books about space.
 The Space Race was a fascinating time period in American history and that’s just the beginning.
 My space books list includes books about Mars, discovering where our galaxy fits into the universe, and a comprehensive history of space.
 Plus, Jay recently read and loved one of the Apollo books (Rocket Men) that made it on my list, so it was helpful to have a starting spot!
 Step out of this world and come discover the best nonfiction books about space!

 *Disclosure – I earn a small commission for any products purchased through the links below at no extra cost to you.
 Thank you for supporting this book blog!